MarcoAntonioAlarconAguilera/ARC-workflow/README.md

 ## Initial quality check
 Although it is important to trim the reads to get a more accurate representation of the final genome (removing low quality reads, removing adapters), it is also a good practise to check the quality of the reads prior to trimming, to have a baseline to compare the trims to.

+### percent adapter content

 <img src="./fastqc_adapter_content_plot.png"
      alt=" pretrim adapter content graph"
      width="900">

+     Note the number the percentage adapter content being at yellow/red zones, indicating that adapters have not been trimmed  off yet (which is to be expected)

 ## eautils mcf + cutadapt: